 It was a challenging day with the weather, but still provided great views along the way.
 The weather prevent us from attempting to bag and of the peaks, it will be something we’ll have to come back to next time.
 The big bummer was that our trekking trip was over with our tent snapping, it’s fortunate we found a place to squat at and right where we can take the boat to the town of Reine the next day.

 The rain and wind continued to pound the area as we woke up the next morning.
-As we were cooking breakfast, another camper, Daniel, came into the rain.
+As we were cooking breakfast, another camper, Daniel, came in from the rain.
 He had spend the previous night at Buneset beach braving the weather, holding his tent up, repairing the tears from the wind, and not sleeping at all.
 It sounded like we got the better end of the deal.

 My phone had both reception and internet at Vindstad so I was able to make a Airbnb reservation for the night in Reine and call the ferry company for a pickup.